-These sections contain periodic preventative maintenance instructions for the 7.3m Earth Station Antenna.
+This chapter contains periodic preventative maintenance instructions for the 7.6M PK Earth Station Antenna.
 Included are instructions for performing inspections, preventative maintenance procedures, and cleaning.

 NOTE: Refer to applicable vendor manuals for any repair procedures that are not included in this manual.

-These sections describe cleaning, inspections, and preventative maintenance procedures.
+The following sections describe cleaning, inspections, and preventative maintenance procedures.
 Regularly replacing normally functioning assemblies or components as a preventative measure is not required.
 Malfunctions of this ESA can normally be traced to components and/or parts through the use of troubleshooting procedures.

-4.1 General Cleaning
+4.1 GENERAL CLEANING